 When operating in Offline Mode, there is additional risk with any payments you accept.
 Square is not responsible for any loss due to declined cards or expired payments taken while offline or for chargebacks.
 In addition, Square is unable to contact any customers on your behalf should a payment be declined or expire when taken in Offline Mode.

-If a payment is canceled or interrupted, your customer may see a pending transaction on their card statement.
+If a payment is cancelled or interrupted, your customer may see a pending transaction on their card statement.
 It may look like the charge has posted to their account, but it should fall off after a few business days.
 Square sends a void notification to the bank as soon as a payment becomes voided.
 This notification informs the bank that Square will not be capturing the funds in question.
 Once this notification has been sent, it is the bank’s responsibility to release any hold on those funds in the cardholder’s account.

-A good way to confirm that transactions have completed is from your Activity within the app or your online Dashboard.
+A good way to confirm that transactions have completed is from your Transactions within the app or your online Dashboard.
 If the transaction does not show up in your history, but appears on a customer’s card statement, this is a sign that your customer is seeing a pending transaction and not an actual charge.

 Poor network connection, software or hardware glitches can occasionally get in the way of accepting payments.
 To double-check the success of a payment: